Treefrog/Handbook/Manual/vacations.md

 Vacations will be allotted on a **first-come, first-served** basis, subject to Treefrog’s approval.
 All vacation requests must be submitted via the vacation system at least **2 weeks prior** to the start of the vacation time, to ensure the company can make up for your absence.
 Treefrog has the sole discretion to approve or decline the requested vacation dates, based on the impact to company deliverables. *But we will do everything reasonable to accomodate you, providing it doesn't hurt others or damage Treefrog.

-By law, Frogs must take a minimum of **5 consecutive days** vacation in any calendar year.
+By law, Frogs are encouraged take a minimum of **5 consecutive days** vacation in any calendar year.
+However, Frogs may request a single day in writing pending approval of the CEO.
 The remainder of the allotted vacation days may be taken in subsequent requests consisting of (but not limited to) shorter periods.

 Frogs should also NOT take more than 5 consecutive days if possible, to minimize the exhaustion of other team members supporting their absence.
 Holidays over 5 days should be discussed in detail with your Pod leader before approval.